-Adjustment to dose for use of protective lead aprons depends on the location of the cancer site as determined from Figure 6-12 [70].
+Adjustment to dose for use of protective lead aprons depends on the location of the cancer site as determined from Figure 6-11 [70].
 The aprons covered the body from the shoulders to below the knee, but not the arms.
 If the cancer site is under the lead apron, there is no adjustment factor (or the adjustment factor is 1.0) because a dosimeter under the apron will reasonably measure a dose to the cancer site.
 If the cancer site is in an area not protected by an apron, and for which the dosimeter-measured dose might be too low, the recommended adjustment factor is 1.5, as described in Section 6.5.5.6.
-This factor is applied only to the assigned photon dose components because electrons would essentially be absorbed by the apron and the apron would not have an effect on incident neutrons.
+This factor is applied to all measured and missed dose components.
+The adjustment is not applied to unmonitored external doses listed in Tables A-1 through A-3.
 In the absence of extremity monitoring information, dose reconstructors should apply the higher of the recorded shallow dose or the 95th-percentile external shallow dose for the skin of the hands and forearms.